raspine/vim-breakgutter/README.md

 ### Creates breakpoints for debuggers ###

-I prefer to do debug sessions in a separate gdb instance and wanted a convenient way to launch gdb with my breakpoints already defined.
+I prefer to do debug sessions in a separate gdb instance and wanted a convenient way to launch gdb with my breakpoints initially defined.

 vim-breakgutter simply adds break-signs to the gutter and then provide the method `GetGdbBreakpointArgs()` when spawning gdb from Vim.